jackie-h/benchmarks/README.md

 ## Numpy and Scipy

 The pyperformance suite does not include in BLAS/LAPACK workloads which are typically used in financial computing.
-To give more indictive results we need to run some numpy or scipy benchmarks.
+To give more indicative results we need to run some numpy or scipy benchmarks.

 ## Do different BLAS libraries make a meaningful difference ?